Gerónimo Rulli: Ajax

 On 6 January 2023, Eredivisie side Ajax announced they had agreed the transfer of Rulli with Villarreal, signing the player on a three-and-a-half-year contract.
+He made his Ajax debut in a 2–0 KNVB Beker win over FC Den Bosch on 11 January.

+Rulli suffered a shoulder injury in Ajax's 2023–24 season opener against Heracles Almelo, which would prevent him from appearing again before the winter break.

+Marseille

+On 11 August 2024, Rulli moved to Ligue 1 club Marseille.

 International career

 On 20 March 2015, Rulli was called up to the Argentina national team for the matches against El Salvador and Ecuador, but he did not play in either fixture.
 In 2016, Rulli was included in the preliminary squad for Copa América Centenario but was eventually excluded.

-Rulli was chosen as the overage player for the Argentina under-23 squad at the 2016 Olympic tournament in Brazil.
+Rulli was chosen as the overage player for the Argentina Olympic squad at the 2016 Olympic tournament in Brazil.
 He played all three games in a group stage elimination, and filled in for the suspended Víctor Cuesta as captain in the last of those, a 1–1 draw with Honduras.
 After Jorge Sampaoli took charge in May 2017, Rulli was consistently called up to Argentina's senior squad, but did not play.
 Under manager Lionel Scaloni, he made his first team debut against Guatemala on 8 September 2018, in a 3–0 friendly win in Los Angeles.

 On 1 June 2022, Rulli remained as an unused substitute as Argentina won 3–0 against reigning European Champions Italy at Wembley Stadium in the 2022 Finalissima.

 He was named in Argentina's final 26-man squad for the 2022 FIFA World Cup in Qatar by Scaloni.
 He did not play a single minute in the tournament as Argentina won the World Cup by defeating France 4–2 in a penalty shoot-out to win the final.

+In June 2024, Rulli was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.
+Again, he didn't play a single minute, since Emiliano Martínez was Argentina's first-choice keeper.

+After Emiliano Martínez was handed a two game suspension for Argentina, Rulli returned to playing for Argentina in October 2024 during 2026 FIFA World Cup qualification which saw him play during a 1–1 draw against Venezuela and a 6–0 win against Bolivia.